Email us about The WEI's Roundtable, Mentoring Initiative, or Business Cohort.

 Stay tuned for more information on Black Womenomics and closing the wealth and income gap for BIPOC women and girls.

 Vendor registration for Phoenix, AZ will reopen in 2022.
 In the interim, please support BIPOC women vendors in your local communities.
-Let's use our green dollars to empower BIPOC women and girls of color.
+Let's use our green dollars to empower BIPOC women and girls.